wp-plugins/imagetext/readme.txt

 configured.
 Also the plugin can create latex formular and QR codes.
 The plugin uses the Google Chart API and the text content is protected, so it can't be found within the HTML code.
 The plugin has got also a widget for the theme, that can create an qr code with the permalink of the blog.

+= Features =

+* creating QR codes and LaTeX formular
+* plugin call can be used within your templates
+* generate images with a free size, color, content
+* free definition for the image tag

 == Installation ==